 In order to explore the safety of roads by London borough, we gathered accident and traffic data from the Department for Transport (DfT) to determine accident rates per mile of driving.
 (See the Methodology section below for a detailed description of how we generated our results.)

 Which Boroughs have the Best and Worst Motor Vehicle Accident Rates (per mile of driving)?

-Motorists are least likely to have an accident driving a mile through Hillingdon, Kingston upon Thames and Havering, with 48, 51 and 65 accidents per 100 million miles driven, respectively.
+Motorists are least likely to have an accident driving a mile through Hillingdon, Havering and Kingston upon Thames, with 54.3, 57.3 and 59.9 accidents per 100 million miles driven, respectively.

-At the other end of the spectrum, drivers in the boroughs of Hackney, Islington and City of London experience much higher accident rates over 300 per 100 million miles of driving, respectively.
+At the other end of the spectrum, drivers in the boroughs of Hackney, Islington and Camden experience much higher accident rates over 300 per 100 million miles of driving.

 London Boroughs Ranked by Lowest to Highest Rate of Motor Vehicle Accidents